MaxCharlington/SignUp-Service/README.md

 # SignUp-Service
-This is a service for signing up to any organization for a service
+This is a service for finding an organization for a service